-Simplified Arrival is an international arrival process that uses biometric facial recognition to automate the manual document checks that are already required for admission into the United States.
+Simplified Arrival is an international arrival process that uses biometric facial comparison to automate the manual document checks that are already required for admission into the United States.

 It means that all international passengers arriving at San Juan and Philadelphia will have their facial biometrics captured.